You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 Back Pain Benefits

-Quitting smoking can also prevent chronic pain, particularly chronic back pain, from developing or worsening.
+Quitting smoking can also prevent chronic back pain.

-Smoking increases the pain sensitivity in our bodies because nicotine interferes with the brain’s ability to regulate pain.
+- Pain Sensitivity: Nicotine increases pain sensitivity by interfering with the brain’s ability to regulate pain.

-It also interrupts blood flow, damages the spine’s discs, and reduces our capacity to heal from injuries.
+- Blood Flow and Healing: Smoking disrupts blood flow, damages the spine’s discs, and reduces the body’s capacity to heal from injuries.

 Financial Benefits

-You might be surprised by how much money you can save by quitting smoking.
+You’ll be amazed by how much money you can save by quitting smoking.

 Currently, a 20-pack-a-day smoker spends $280 on cigarettes weekly.
 So, within six days of quitting, you can treat yourself to a new item of clothing or an indulgent massage.